2025 CS Cranberry Cup International

 The 2025 Cranberry Cup International was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by U.S. Figure Skating, and the first event of the 2025–26 ISU Challenger Series.
-It was held at the Skating Club of Boston in Norwood, Massachusetts, in the United States, on August 7–10, 2025.
+It was held at the Skating Club of Boston in Norwood, Massachusetts, in the United States, from August 7 to 10.
 Medals were awarded in men's and women's singles, and skaters earned ISU World Standing points based on their results.
 Roman Sadovsky of Canada won the men's event and Isabeau Levito of the United States won the women's event.

 Background

+The inaugural edition of the Cranberry Cup International was held in 2021 at the Skating Club of Boston in Norwood, Massachusetts, in the United States.
+The 2025 Cranberry Cup was held from August 7 to 10.

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-The 2025–26 Challenger Series consists of eleven events, of which the Cranberry Cup International was the first.
+The 2025–26 Challenger Series consisted of eleven events, of which the Cranberry Cup International was the first.
+The Cranberry Cup International is held in conjunction with the John Nicks Pairs Challenge – the former hosts the men's and women's events, while the latter hosts the pairs event – and the two competitions constitute U.S. Figure Skating's contribution to the Challenger Series.